3 Common SOP Mistakes That Delay Your Admit

 SOP Tip: Use a Four-Part Flow

-Keep your story organized using this natural structure:
+Keep your story organised using this natural structure:

 Introduction – A defining moment or spark that inspired your interest.